 Help With Child Support And Custody Modifications

 Family situations are changing often and rapidly now more than ever.
 This is true following a divorce or the end of a non-marital relationship in which the parties became parents.
 As children grow, changes occur that may require modifications to an original child custody or child support agreement.
 These changes should be approved by the court, even if they seem minor.

-At Kalinoski Law Offices P.C. in Scranton, we have a thorough knowledge of the procedure and circumstances that must be shown to amend a court order.
+Attorney Craig Kalinoski has a thorough knowledge of the procedures and circumstances for amending a court order.
 We can help you present or defend against an alleged change of circumstances in a request to modify child support or child custody.

-Common situations that constitute a change in circumstances that may lead a parent to seek modifications to child support or child custody agreement include:
+There are common situations that constitute a change in circumstances.
+These examples can lead a parent to seek modifications to a child support or child custody agreement:

 - The need to move further away due to a new job or remarriage.

 - Extended unemployment or a significant increase or decrease in income.

 - If the custodial parent inherits money, gets a large raise, or otherwise has an increased ability to support the children.